 My wife, Cynthia, an African American woman and doctor, succumbed to colon cancer in 2015 when she was just 56 — so I personally understand that cancer has no regard for a person’s socioeconomic status or skin color.
-That’s why it’s vital for all African Americans to know that help is available.
+That’s why it’s vital for all Black Americans to know that help is available.
 That’s especially important now, in the midst of this pandemic.

-The importance of screenings and early cancer detection is a critical message that we must share over and over again with Pittsburgh’s African American community.
+The importance of screenings and early cancer detection is a critical message that we must share over and over again with Pittsburgh’s Black community.
 In the medical community, we have to advance Pennsylvania as a state where uninsured women can get their mammograms, colonoscopies, and cervical cancer screenings done for free.